Wakaru-Science/Blog/_posts/2020-05-26-Testing_Post.md

 ---
 layout: post
 date: 2020-05-26
-comments: true
+comments: false
 title: Testing Post
-usemathjax: true
 ---

-Hello World
-This is my first post
+Something is not working.

+I am trying to fix it.

 a given wire happens to be carrying "$$\lvert 0\rangle$$."
 By that we mean that it's carrying the linear combination